Orbis-Cascade-Alliance/archives-west/README.md

 In Apache, an environment variable AW_HOME must be set to the root directory where the defs.php file lives, for inclusion in other scripts.

+Information about ARKs, repositories, users, and jobs are stored in a MySQL database.
+The structure is not included in this git repository.

 Other setup details can be found in the [BaseX Development Documentation](https://docs.google.com/document/d/1Hjj5mskZhz3TlZAsPmczKCQQ6DnsALVBOjNAhNDSWHk/edit?usp=sharing).